steveherschleb/image-factory/README.md

 Once the processing is done, you should have two new images in your /tmp directory: kitty-main.jpg and kitty-thumbnail.jpg.

+## A Note on Performance

+ImageMagick tends to use lots of the available CPU computing power.
+This module processes all the images serially but has no queue or similar.
+If you call process() a bunch of times in parallel, your CPU will max out and responsiveness and overall performance will suffer.
+You may run out of memory.
+Please don't attempt to use this for high throughput applications without a queue, multiple servers, load balancing, etc.

 ## Tests

   npm test